 Engines in an industrial setting take a lot of wear and tear.
 Regular maintenance and proper use can lengthen the life cycle of an engine – however no amount of oil changes and services can delay the inevitable, and eventually your industrial engine will reach the end of its tether.
 So, what do you do in this case?
 Well, one option is to buy a new engine, but it is hellishly expensive on average.
 Another option is to buy a second-hand engine, but that has its own associated risks as you cannot be sure of the kind of treatment it received in the hands of the previous owner.
 Here at Eagleharm Engineering, we can meet your specific set of needs with an industrial engine rebuild.
+Our investment in CNC technology ensures we have one of the fastest turnaround times in KZN.
 We can accommodate an entire engine overhaul, or narrow it down to an engine block overhaul, or an engine block resleeve.
 We can even focus on just a cylinder head overhaul.
 An industrial engine rebuild will further extend the life of your industrial engine and it will function better than ever before with new parts, cleaned systems and a tuned up timing!

 So, What Is An Engine Rebuild?